abdelfattah-lab/SplitReason/README.md

 # Speculative Reasoning

 ![basic-image-describing-one-possible-reasoning-composition](./figs/image.png)

+This repository is in active development!
+Our primary focus is on Speculative Reasoning (our paper pdf is in this repository).

 In this library, we aim to support several 'methods' of composing Large-Small reasoning language models to improve trade-off in reasoning quality - tokens generated.

-For running evaluation, put your HF_TOKEN and OPENAI_API_KEY in a .env file as:
+For running evaluation, data-generation etc, put your HF_TOKEN and OPENAI_API_KEY in a .env file as:
 ```
 OPENAI_API_KEY=XXXX
 HF_TOKEN=XXXX
+DEEPSEEK_API_KEY=XXXX
 ```

 # Installation